SebsCubs/APITestCH/README.md

-# API Test Automation framework challenge
+# API Test Automation framework using REST Assured for JAVA
 ## Andres Sebastian Cespedes Cubides

 A test automation framework for testing the TheMovieDB API in 3 features: Authentication, Lists and Movie rating